 Nobody’s always right, but too many people don’t handle being wrong gracefully.
 There are not many things as annoying as someone who refuses to admit when they’re wrong, or who always finds something else to blame it on.
 You don’t need to be that person.

 When you realise that you’re wrong, admit it, and apologise if that’s called for, but don’t feel sorry about it.
 Nobody is always right, so don’t expect it from yourself.

 If someone shows you that you’ve been wrong, thank them – they’ve just given you a bit of education, and now you’re wrong about one less thing.
 It’s a positive thing, and you’ll be surprised at how pleased people are when they see you react that way.

 23. Life Isn’t a Game

 Other than for recreation, you don’t need to compete with or beat anyone.
 Nobody wins a dance, but everyone can enjoy dancing.
-Competing with others isn’t what confident people spend their time on.
+Fighting with others isn’t what confident people spend their time on.